All Episodes

 Time Text

-Now, I mean, there's now a whole series of issues where the Democrats they did they just want to lash out at any and all things Republican.
+Now, I mean, there's now a whole series of issues where the Democrats, they just want to lash out at any and all things Republican.

-I mean, you got Corinne Jean-Pierre after three years of telling us along with Biden and and Vice President Harris and Mayorcus and everybody that the borders secure and the borders closed.
+I mean, you got Corinne Jean-Pierre, after three years of telling us, along with Biden and Vice President Harris and Maorkis and everybody, that the border's secure and the border's closed.

 Now it's the Trump administration's fault.